adambard/learnxinyminutes-docs/haxe.html.markdown

    Multiline comments are also used to generate javadoc-style documentation for haxedoc.
 They will be used for haxedoc if they immediately precede a class, class function, or class variable.
  */

-// Double slashes like this will give a single-line comment
+// Double slashes like this will give a single-line comment.

 /*
    This is your first actual haxe code coming up, it's declaring an empty package.
 A package isn't necessary, but it's useful if you want to create a namespace for your code (e.g. org.yourapp.ClassName).

    Omitting package declaration is the same as declaring an empty package.
  */